Data can be organized and summarized using a variety of methods. Tables are commonly used, and there

 Creating a Circle Graph

-This video shows how to create a circle graph, or "pie chart" from some given data.
+How to create a circle graph, or "pie chart" from some given data?

 When a list of data is large and contains many different values of a numerical variable, it is useful to